cvat-ai/cvat/site/content/en/docs/enterprise/subscription-managment.md

 For more information,
 see: [Pricing Plans](https://www.cvat.ai/post/new-pricing-plans)

+### Monthly plans

-### Solo plan for personal use
+#### Solo plan for personal use

 The **Solo** plan has a fixed price and is designed **for personal use only**.

 It doesn't assume collaboration with team members and will not work when working in any organization but removes all the other limits of the **Free** plan.

 > **Note**: Although it allows the creation of an organization and
 > access for up to 3 members -- it is _for trial purposes_ only,
 > organization and members _will have all the limitations of the **Free** plan_.

-### Team plan for teams and organizations
+#### Team plan for teams and organizations

-The **Team** plan allows you to create an organization and add team members who can collaborate on projects.
+The **Team** plan removes limitations of the **Free** plan for the whole organization, allowing you to share paid benefits with your colleagues

 The **monthly payment for the plan depends on the number of team members you've added**.
 All limits of the **Free** plan will be removed.

 > **Note**: The organization owner is also part of the team.
 > So, if you have three annotators working, you'll need to pay
 > for 4 seats (3 annotators + 1 organization owner).

+### Annual plans

+Whether you're a new user, or have a subscription to **Team** or **Solo** plan, [you can subscribe to our annual plan](https://www.cvat.ai/post/cvat-annual-plans) and save up to 30% on CVAT.ai usage costs.

+The annual subscription offers all the benefits of our paid plans but at a more affordable monthly rate.

+For more information, see [How to switch from monthly subscription to annual?](#how-to-switch-from-monthly-subscription-to-annual)

 ### How to add VAT/tax and other information to the CVAT.ai invoice before the first payment?